roz0n/Veximoji/README.md

 # API

-The **`Veximoji`** API is very concise and well-documented internally.
+The **`Veximoji`** API is very concise and well-documented.
 It organizes emoji flags into four distinct categories:

 | Category        | Definition                                                | Example                 |
 | :-------------- | :-------------------------------------------------------- | :---------------------- |